Digital Echo Chambers and Erosion of Trust - Key Threats to the US Elections

 Multiple postings have been identified that outline the elections as insecure or manipulated, using the profiles of candidates and other notable figures.

-Resecurity identified several associated groups promoting the "echo" narrative - regardless of the main profile of the group.
+Resecurity identified several associated groups promoting the "echo" narrative - regardless of the group's main profile.
 For example, a group that aims to support the Democratic Party contained content of an opposite and discrediting nature.

-Notably, most user profiles identified in such groups contain vague descriptions and patterns characteristic of 'troll factories'.
+Notably, most user profiles in such groups contain vague descriptions and patterns characteristic of 'troll factories'.

 Example: